radio-astro-tools/spectral-cube/docs/smoothing.rst

 Sometimes, you'll encounter the error "Could not find common beam to deconvolve all beams."
 This is a real issue, as the algorithms we have in hand so far do not always converge on a common containing beam.
-You can try to change the tolerance used in the `~radio_beam.commonbeam.getMinVolEllipse` code by specifying ``tolerance=1e-5`` or a smaller number.
+You can try to change the tolerance used in the :func:`~radio_beam.commonbeam.getMinVolEllipse` code by specifying ``tolerance=1e-5`` or a smaller number.
 Doing so will slow down the code, but may result in convergence.